 California Senate Bill (SB) 1383 requires all residents, businesses, and multi-family properties to recycle all organic waste, including food waste, paper, cardboard, yard waste.

-California's Senate Bill 1383 is a state mandate to reduce the amount of organic waste sent to landfills and to recover 20% of edible food statewide that would otherwise be sent to landfills.
-Food waste is the second largest contributor of organic waste in landfills.
-When organic material is landfilled, it decomposes and produces methane, a potent greenhouse gas (GHG).
+The law aims to reduce greenhouse gas emissions by diverting the amount of organic waste sent to landfills through collection of material and recovery of edible food.
+When organic material is landfilled, it breaks down and produces methane, a potent greenhouse gas (GHG).

 - What laws require organics recycling?